awsdocs/aws-sdk-for-javascript-v3/doc_source/lambda-create-table-run.md

 # Run the app<a name="lambda-create-table-run"></a>

 This topic is part of a tutorial that demonstrates how to create, deploy, and run a Lambda function using the AWS SDK for JavaScript\.
-To start at the beginning of the tutorial, see [Tutorial: Create and using Lambda functions](lambda-create-table-example.md)\.
+To start at the beginning of the tutorial, see [Creating and using Lambda functions](lambda-create-table-example.md)\.

 Open the `index.html` in the Amazon S3 bucket that hosts the application\.
 To do this, go open the Amazon S3 bucket in the console, select the bucket, and choose the **Object URL**\.